mbar0075/Game-AI-Drained-Game-Jam-2022/README.md

 3. GAME AI Report - documentation for the Project

 ## Other:
-All Major AI Functionality and game components was coded and implemented by myself.
+All Major AI Functionality and game components was coded and implemented by myself, as well as was one of the Project Managers.